-The Colombian Coffee Triangle, also known as the Coffee Zone or Coffee Belt, consists of three Colombian departments: Caldas, Risaralda and Quindio.
+The Colombian Coffee Triangle – also known as the Coffee Zone or Coffee Belt – consists of three Colombian departments: Caldas, Risaralda and Quindio.
 This region is famous for producing the majority of Colombian coffee, often considered the best in the world.
 It’s also simply a beautiful place to visit.
 Here’s a guide to the Colombian Coffee Triangle, to help you plan the best trip possible.

-Although Salento has some excellent coffee tours – Finca El Ocaso and Don Eduardo are standouts – there are better places to delve into the culture of Colombian coffee, which is so deeply entrenched in this region that the area has been declared a UNESCO World Heritage Site called, ‘The Coffee Cultural Landscape of Colombia’.
-The best coffee tour in the area, and almost certainly in Colombia, is the WakeCup Experience tour in the pretty little town of Pijao.
-An immersive full-day tour that visits local farmers and introduces visitors to the people involved at every stage of the process, the WakeCup Experience is the tour for anyone with a passion for Colombian coffee.
+Although Salento has some excellent coffee tours – Finca El Ocaso and Don Eduardo are standouts – there are better places to delve into the culture of Colombian coffee, which is so deeply entrenched in this region that the area has been declared a Unesco World Heritage Site called the ‘Coffee Cultural Landscape of Colombia’.
+One of the best coffee tours in the area is the WakeCup Experience tour in the pretty little town of Pijao.
+An immersive full-day tour that visits local farmers and introduces you to the people involved at every stage of the process, the WakeCup Experience is thetour to do if you have a passion for Colombian coffee.
 However, there are several other coffee tours in the Coffee Triangle that are also worth doing, if those are more convenient for you.

 Other top tourist highlights in the Coffee Triangle include the beautiful hot springs of Santa Rosa de Cabal, trekking in the mountains of Los Nevados National Park, birding in the area’s many diverse bird reserves – including Rio Blanco, Otun Quimbaya and Montezuma – and taking a hot-air balloon flight over the stunning landscape.
-Those interested in the coffee and culture combination so unique to the region will want to be in the town of Calarcá in July for the annual Yipao Jeep Parade, where the jeeps of the region are celebrated with parties and daredevil jeep stunts.
+Those interested in the coffee and culture combination so unique to the region will want to be in the town of Calarcá in July for the annual Yipao Jeep Parade, where the Jeeps of the region are celebrated with parties and daredevil jeep stunts.

 The capital city of Caldas department, Manizales, is home to two unique accommodation options.
-The first is the working coffee farm of Hacienda Venecia.
-With three different guesthouses for all budgets, it’s a once-in-a-lifetime chance to stay on an actual coffee farm in traditional buildings.
-The other is the Termales del Ruiz hotel in the mountains of Los Nevados National Park: a lovely boutique hotel surrounded by cloud forests filled with birds and with thermal pools to relax in.
+The first is the working coffee farm of Hacienda Venecia – with three different guesthouses for all budgets, it’s a once-in-a-lifetime chance to stay on an actual coffee farm in traditional buildings.
+The other is the Termales del Ruiz hotel in the mountains of Los Nevados National Park – a lovely boutique hotel surrounded by cloud forests filled with birds and with thermal pools to relax in.